leeroybrun/torrents-search/README.md

 I need to do a big refactor to this module :

 - Custom scripts for providers, not config files.
 This way we can handle more specific ways to login/search for each tracker.
+We will have a base class which all providers will inherit.
 - Configuration : custom logger, log level, etc
 - Use async if needed to have a more beautiful code
 - Send errors when no trackers are configured (when trying to search, download, etc)